 You have a four model line-up in the Kuga range including, Zetec, Titanium, ST-Line and Vignale.
 As a rough guide, the base trim gives you plenty of toys, including alloy wheels, four powered windows, hill start, cruise control, air-con and a stereo with DAB, Bluetooth and voice control.
 However, we reckon it’s worth the upgrade to Titanium as you get plusher trim along with climate control, automatic lights and wipers, and partial leather seats.
 ST-Line is the sportiest option with sports seats and glossy interior highlights, but it’s the handling revisions underneath that make it the best driving Kuga.
 As for Vignale, yes, you get loads of visual bling as well as fancy tailored leather seats, but you also get a ludicrously high asking price, putting it in the ballpark of some pretty auspicious opposition.
 Ford also reckons Vignale models are specially-built and inspected when they come off the production line to ensure the highest possible build quality.

-Yes, but as with so many things in life, you need to choose with care.
+There's plenty of reason to, but as with so many things in life, you need to choose with care.
 No matter which Kuga you go for, you’ll be getting a robust, comfortable and very usable compact family car.
-If you prefer the added traction and assurance of four-wheel-drive, then the 2.0-litre diesel 4WD will probably best suit your needs.
-For us though, the pick of the Kuga range is the 1.5-litre diesel, which when specified with the ST-Line’s wonderful chassis, is a fantastic proposition.
-As well as being more affordable to buy and run than the 4WD models, it’s a highly engaging and wonderful weighted driving machine that will make you grin even on the bleakest of Monday morning school runs.
+If you prefer the added traction and assurance of four-wheel drive, then the 2.0-litre diesel 4WD will probably best suit your needs.
+For us, though, the pick of the Kuga range is the 1.5-litre diesel, which when specified with the ST-Line’s wonderful chassis, is a fantastic proposition.
+As well as being more affordable to buy and run than the 4WD models, it’s a highly engaging and wonderfully weighted driving machine that will make you grin even on the bleakest of Monday morning school runs.